eHarmony/aloha/src/site/markdown/model_formats.md

 `probabilities` is an array of non-negative numbers.
-These values, once [normalized](https://en.wikipedia.org/wiki/Normalization_\(statistics\)), will provide the probability of selecting on of the associated *labels* in the at the same index in the [parallel](https://en.wikipedia.org/wiki/Parallel_array) `labels` array.
+These values, once [normalized](https://en.wikipedia.org/wiki/Normalization_\(statistics\)), will provide the probability of selecting one of the associated *labels* at the same index in the [parallel](https://en.wikipedia.org/wiki/Parallel_array) `labels` array.
 While these values needn't be normalized in the JSON, it may help to supply normalized values if exact normalized probabilities can be provided.
 If exact values cannot be provided, it's OK to provide approximations, so long as the ratios are the same as the final